WhenWen/WhenWen.github.io/_pages/about.md

 I have participated in Mathematics Olympiad in my high school years.

+I'm a sci-fi fan and a proud whovian.

 Currently I am focusing on a project involving Prompt Tuning at Tsinghua Natural Language Processing Lab.